ravenlandpush/miniravencoinmirror/README.md

 # miniravencoinmirror
-# written by push adam@ravenclause.com

-Orchestration to Mirror the Entire Ravencoin Pinset using Ravenclause Bootstrap
+Orchestration to Mirror the Entire Ravencoin Pinset using Ravenclause Bootstrap, written by push adam@ravenclause.com.

 # Usage